ldijkman/ART-ESP32-Touch-TFT-Thermostat/README.md

-      WANTED, Boring Bored People or Students, I could use some help?!  ;-) Make YourSelf UseFull!
+Have you got Arduino Experience, But don't know what to Do WANTED, Boring Bored People or Students, I Could use some Help?!  ;-) Make YourSelf UseFull!